 Bachelor of Science in Dance

-The Dance program is committed to building bridges into the community through partnerships with civic and social programs and professional performing arts organizations and institutions.
-Several courses are designed to promote independent study for students interested in exploring and engaging in diverse topics.
+The Dance Program is also committed to building bridges into the community through partnerships with arts advocacy organizations, civic and social programs and arts institutions.
+For more information, contact the Dance Program at email@example.com.

 Required standard for students entering into the Dance major program:

 - Dance majors are required to register for dance technique courses immediately upon declaring their major.

 - Students must complete all dance major courses with a "C" or better grade.

 - New students must schedule a placement audition prior to registering for dance movement or dance performance courses.

 - Students with significant movement background may request permission to register for a higher level movement and performance course.

 - Dance company members must register for at least one dance movement technique class concurrently with a dance performance course.